 We understand you may have questions about how the spread of the novel coronavirus, COVID-19, may impact your future study abroad plans.
 As the situation continues to evolve, this page aims to answer some of the most frequently asked questions about the effect COVID-19 will have on studying abroad at Brandeis.
-This page will be updated as facts on the ground change, so please keep in mind that rapidly changing information may result in modifications to the answers provided here.

-This page was last updated on January 5, 2021 at 10:15 AM.
+This page was last updated on August 18, 2021.

 What is the status of fall 2021 study abroad?